 OF LOVE AND LAW is a documentary, currently crowdfunding, about Japan’s first LGBT law firm, run by partners Fumi and Kazu, and looking at issues including adoption, same sex partnerships and undocumented people.
-We talked film-raising with the international team making the film: director Hikaru Toda, producer Elhum Shakerifar, and co-producer Estelle Robin You.
+We talked film-raising with the international team behind the film: director Hikaru Toda, producer Elhum Shakerifar, and co-producer Estelle Robin You.

 Can you tell us about OF LOVE AND LAW?
 How did the project come into being – and how did you build the team?